simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ## [OneRep - Take Control of Your Data Privacy](https://www.onerep.com)

-[**OneRep**](https://www.onerep.com) is a prominent service that specializes in **data removal from various data brokers**, empowering users with control over their personal information in the digital realm.
+[**OneRep**](https://www.onerep.com) is a prominent service that specializes in **data removal from various data brokers**, helping users with control over their personal information in the digital realm.
 OneRep has distinguished itself through aggressive removal tactics and transparent reporting.

 ### Advanced Techniques for Comprehensive Data Removal